kali/kali.github.io/_drafts/Hashes-to-hashes.md

         build its part of the final results as a HashMap
 * in the end the actual result is spread in as many HashMaps as we had workers

+In short, timely bucketize the data then hash it, whereas the hand-made runner bucketize and hash separately the data of each input chunk before merging each chunk bucket.

 Now remember how dominant HashMap manipulations where showing in the FlameGraphs [last week]({{ post_url 2016-02-01-Lets-optimize }})?
 Well, each bit of data gets inserted twice in a HashMap in the